Probe into road and power Menai crossing

 Last year, First Minister Carwyn Jones told AMs a decision on the route of the new crossing would be made by May.

-The combined crossing study was welcomed by the Welsh Conservatives.
+The combined crossing study - to be run jointly by National Grid and Welsh Government but paid for by the latter - was welcomed by the Welsh Conservatives.

 However, a party spokesman said: "We can ill-afford further delays.
 It's been more than a decade since a Welsh Government-commissioned report identified eight options, including a new bridge, but didn't go forward to delivery."